25-Year-Old Pitcher – Toronto Blue Jays

 Marcus Stroman Contract Information:

 Signed with the Blue Jay in July of 2012.

-Stroman (4-0) allowed one run on three hits and two walks while striking out nine over eight innings to earn the win Sunday at the Rays.
+Stroman (5-1) allowed one run on three hits and two walks while striking out three over 7.2 innings to earn the win Sunday at the Twins.

 To instantly reveal our fantasy analysis of every player – including Marcus Stroman – simply subscribe now.